 Winter On The Cut

 So what’s different about winter on the cut?
 Quite a lot.
 I’m not terribly keen on British winters, but it’s really rather special living on board a narrowboat.

-I’ve come up with following list, which is by no means intended to be exhaustive.
+I’ve come up with the following list, which is by no means intended to be exhaustive.
 Please feel free to comment at the end about any other gems you feel need to be shared:

-- From 1st November to 31st March, most 48 hour moorings become 14 day moorings.
+- From 1st November to 31st March, most 48-hour moorings become 14-day moorings.
 We love this, as it means we don’t have to move so frequently.

 - Fewer Hire boaters – not that we have anything against holidaymakers of course.

 - It’s REALLY cosy living on a narrowboat in winter – so long as you don’t go away for a day or so and return late at night!
 Then it’s not … Until you get the fire lit again that is.
 And switch on the electric blanket (I know.
-What woosses we are!).
+What softies we are!).